 Staff new to the practice had a period of induction based on a structured induction programme.
 We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.

-Staff told us they discussed training needs at annual appraisals.
-We saw evidence of completed appraisals.
+Staff told us they discussed training needs at meeting however we saw limited evidence of appraisals.